mikerandrup/ResumeFormatDetector/App_Data/Resumes/readme.txt

-"Put any resumes you want in here"
+"Put any resumes you want in this folder"

-For my testing, I used 3,000 of an available 26,000+ as a sample set.
+For my testing, I used 26,000+ available resumes as a sample set.